Sydney-Were/phase3_classification_project/README.md

 - Churn Precision is low (0.35) — Meaning: of all the customers predicted to churn, only 35% actually do.

-- Churn Recall is decent (0.75) — You're catching 77% of actual churners — which is typically more important in churn prediction.
+- Churn Recall is decent (0.75) —75% are  actual churners — which is typically more important in churn prediction.

 # Forest Trees Performance evaluation
 - Overall Accuracy: 95% - The model correctly predicts churn for nearly 95% of customers.
 Accuracy alone can be misleading in imbalanced datasets.
 Deeper class-specific metrics will give more insights